How to Create a Weekly Workout Plan for Women (Free Template)

 Life in Morocco is busy — work, family, housework, social obligations.
 A workout plan must be flexible enough to survive.
 If you miss a day, do not try to make it up by doubling up the next day.
 Simply continue with the next scheduled session.
 A 3-day week occasionally is fine.
 Consistency over months and years is what produces transformation — not perfection every week.

-The W.ALLfit app gives you ready-made weekly plans designed by WahibaFit — structured, progressive, and adapted for Moroccan women whether training at home or at the gym.
+The W.ALLfit app gives you ready-made weekly plans designed by WahibaFit — structured, progressive, and adapted for Moroccan women whether training anywhere or at the gym.
 No need to build your own plan from scratch.
-Download it free for 14 days and follow a programme that actually works.
+It's live now — download free for 14 days and follow a programme that actually works.

 Frequently Asked Questions